gbowerman/azure-myriad/README.md

 ### Limitations

-This is preview, with the following major limitations:
+Please note the following limitations:

--	Single storage accounts for custom images.
--	No rolling image based patching support.
--	Breaking changes are possible.
--	etc..
+-	For custom images you can only have a single storage account and are hence limited to 40 VMs in a scale set.
+This will be increased in the future.
+-	Maximum number of platform image VMs in a scale set is 100.
+This will be increased in the future.

 ## Working with scale sets using PowerShell